• Skip to primary navigation

 This project for holiday burlap pillow covers is really easy and I'll show you two tricks that you can use in the future for any time of year.

-Here’s a tip: The lady at Hobby Lobby showed me a neat trick to cutting burlap.
+Here's a tip: The lady at Hobby Lobby showed me a neat trick to cutting burlap.
 Make a small snip where you want to cut them pull out one of the strands and it will leave a channel as shown in the pictures above.
-Now you can easy see where to cut by following the channel.
+Now you can easily see where to cut by following the channel.

 This project for holiday burlap pillow covers is really easy and I'll show you two tricks that you can use in the future for any time of year.